arthur-gonnet/balearic-mhws-study/README.md

 This repository contains all the code used to produce figures for the master thesis entitled “Marine heatwaves in the Balearic Islands region”.

-Please note that the repository is not in its final state.
-Modifications for enhancing the code readability are planned during the whole month of September 2025.

 ## Overview

 This code is meant to compute and visualise marine heatwaves (MHWs) in the Balearic Islands region.
 It is intended to provide a reproducible, modular and extensible workflow for: